PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 * Real-time (240 FPS at 1080p on a GTX 1070m test laptop) rendering of 10,000 high poly animating models (40K vertices each)
 * 10Gbps worst-case upload bandwidth for unsharded real-time network updates of all 10,000 players sent to each player
-* Real-time physics for all 10,000 models
+* Real-time physics for all 10,000 models (this is related to the network architecture such that entities no longer interpolate through walls/floors/terrain like in PlanetSide 2)

 Not only does completing these milestones guarantee that whatever happens to PlanetSide 2 it can be recreated as-is given a community effort to import 3D assets and animations, completing them also guarantees orders of magnitude faster rendering, physics, and server performance.

-This repository was made private following completion of major Alpha milestones to protect Alpha release and is planned to be made fully open source again on Beta.
-Weekly builds under https://github.com/PlanetSideGoblinMod/GoblinModeDemo/tags were removed.

 #### Alpha Release: Goblin Mode